schuster/csa/README.md

 written in Racket in a corresponding "-tests.rkt" file.
 Run each test file with "racket <program>-tests.rkt", or run all tests at once with "racket x-all-tests.rkt".

-A simple "hello world" program is also included, which can be run as "racket hello-world.rkt".